-Within the 17 counties that comprise the Florida Gulf Coast Chapter, the Florida Department of Elder Affairs estimates that in 2016 there were 184,035 people living with Alzheimer's disease.
-This number does not include the Snowbirds who reside in the region during the winter months.
+The state of Florida has the second highest incidence of Alzheimer’s.
+Within the 16 counties that comprise the Florida Gulf Coast Chapter, the Florida Department of Elder Affairs estimates that in 2016 there were 177,489 people living with Alzheimer's disease.
+That means that 1 in every 33 people of all ages has Alzheimer’s disease in areas served by our chapter.
+These numbers do not include the snowbirds who reside in the region during the winter months.

-The Florida Gulf Coast Chapter meets the challenge of such overwhelming numbers through a dedicated staff of 25 based out of four regional offices including a mobile classroom and office- the Memory Mobile that that targets rural and inner city communities.
+The Florida Gulf Coast Chapter meets the challenge of such overwhelming numbers through a dedicated staff out of four regional offices and the Memory Mobile, a mobile classroom and office, that serves rural and inner city communities.